mmzsource/verlet/README.md

 This repo uses verlet integration to simulate a world with:

-- Particles
+- Points
-- Sticks connecting particles
+- Sticks connecting points
 - A cloth

 It was mostly inspired by [this paper by Thomas